How Wages Determine Roth Catch-Up Contributions in 2026

 What Do Payroll and Recordkeepers Need to Coordinate for Roth Catch-Ups?

-The Roth catch-up mandate assumes a level of coordination that does not yet exist universally.
+The Roth catch-up rule assumes a level of coordination across the retirement ecosystem.

 “The recordkeepers are expecting a code from the payroll vendors whether or not somebody crossed the threshold.”